 There’s a stronger pulse to “Igulari,” but all of the sonic elements are still a cudgel that smacks the listener upside the head.
 This is music that dashes you against the rock of sound that continues to grunt and growl through the track.
 I am drawn to the way DFANIKS creates the hectic feeling of scurrying insects as the music trips and stutters along.
 This music has a jagged edge as it cuts everywhere and the grit and roughness shatter any sense of peace.
 I respect the way this album challenges one’s ears.

 “Nudge Xe” is defined by hard metallic noise that smashes into the track as a deep well of bass moves under the harsh clashing and clanging over it.
 The metallic noises rise high into the music to batter the ears and the long flows of sound under it provide a contrast.
 For a moment, the track almost seems gentle before returning to the aural assault again.
 The vocal sample adds to the sinister feeling of the track as it is broken and twisted.
 This is a track that grabs hold of the ears and won’t let go in spite of how it batters against the ears and the mind.

-DFANIKS is not afraid to go into heavy, rough and mechanical musical territory on Centipede.
-Although it isn’t in any way soothing or relaxing, it has an undeniable ability to take hold of my brain and smack it around.
+DFANIKS is not afraid to go into heavy, rough, and mechanical musical territory on Centipede.
+Although it isn’t in any way soothing or relaxing, it undeniably takes hold of my brain and smacks it around.
 I respect the way in which DFANIKS is true to what he wants to create and doesn’t pull any punches in how it happens.